python-websockets/websockets/docs/design.rst

   with an exception other than :exc:`~asyncio.CancelledError`.
 See :ref:`data transfer <data-transfer>` below.

+- :attr:`~protocol.WebSocketCommonProtocol.keepalive_ping_task` runs
+  :meth:`~protocol.WebSocketCommonProtocol.keepalive_ping()` which sends Ping frames at regular intervals and ensures that corresponding Pong frames are received.
+It is cancelled when the connection terminates.
+It never exits with an exception other than :exc:`~asyncio.CancelledError`.

 - :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` runs
   :meth:`~protocol.WebSocketCommonProtocol.close_connection()` which waits for the data transfer to terminate, then takes care of closing the TCP